 - Save money: Students in the 4+1 BS/MS Program can double count graduate level courses at the cost of undergraduate courses.

 - Start off looking for more advanced careers at the MS level with only one additional year of study.

-Hear what some of our alumni have to say about the program:
+Hear what some of our alumni have to say about the program.

 The Binghamton University ME Department helped me establish a strong foundation in academics and leadership.
 I crafted my engineering skills with challenging coursework while working in Dr. Chiarot's lab following my freshman year.
-I also learned how to lead independent projects and large organizations with influence from the Watson School to the national level.
+I also learned how to lead independent projects and large organizations with influence from Watson College to the national level.
 Each year brought opportunities that prepared me for my career as an aerospace engineer and leader in my company's Aerospace Women's Council.
 I am grateful for my experiences and the mentorship I received from faculty, staff and peers.

 - Ami Bhavsar '16, MS '17

 My experience in the 4+1 Program opened the door to research and hands-on experience that I otherwise would not have had.
 Receiving my master's degree in only five years helped me jump-start my career and stand out in an increasingly competitive market.

 Product Development Engineer at Ford Motor Company

 The quality of coursework and the receptiveness of the faculty to new ideas provided me with fundamental knowledge, and the freedom to explore my passions in mechanical engineering.
 The 4+1 program allowed me to pursue a master's degree in a way that was affordable and efficient.

 Mechanical Engineer at Keystone Tower Systems